 - Scott Evans, Orange County Public Schools Arts Superintendent on CFVA's Arts 1:1 Program

 The CFVA Bel Canto Scholarship is available to singers between the ages of 10 and 25 who demonstrate vocal potential and financial need, and pays $25 of the voice lesson fee for 12 lessons over a three-month period ($300 total scholarship).
 Scholarship funds will be distributed by Central Florida Vocal Arts and paid directly to the voice teacher, and the student is financially responsible for paying the remaining balance to the voice teacher or studio.
 Applications are accepted year-round, and scholarships are awarded twice per year, in the Fall and Spring, subject to fund availability.
-Spring 2023 applications are currently being accepted until Febuary 3, 2023.Apply Now
+Fall 2023 applications are currently being accepted and are due by September 15, 2023.Apply Now